PUBLICATIONS circle 14 Nov 2024

 • Despite the absence of the legal recognition of the privilege against self-incrimination and self-exposure to a penalty for corporations, the Practice Direction applies to a corporate respondent.

-The Court stated that there has been no attempt to discriminate the position between the Respondents and therefore "…each of them point to their common position pursuant to the Practice Direction" (at [31]).
+The Court stated that there has been no attempt to discriminate the position between the Respondents, and therefore "…each of them point to their common position pursuant to the Practice Direction" (at [31]).

 The Court accepted that the Disclosure Application does not infringe any privilege of the Second Respondent against self-incrimination and self-exposure to a penalty, and found that the Disclosure Application "…is not necessarily to be regarded as premature because of the position of the [Respondents]…" under the Practice Direction (at [32]).